RasmusD/StoryTime/doc/StoryWritersGuide.md

 2. Write a Story.
 Name it `name.story`.

+3. Put it in a directory called `name` in the `stories` folder.

-3. Put it in the `stories` folder in the `StoryTime` directory.
+4. If you've mad eyour own imagery and wish to use it.
+Put it in a folder called `images` in the directory where you put `name.story`.

-4. Run StoryTime and select ***your*** creation to play in the menu.
+5. Run StoryTime and select ***your*** creation to play in the menu.

-5. If it's really good, you can share it with us or your remaining friends.
+6. If it's really good, you can share it with us or your remaining friends.
 No pressure.

 Of steps 1-5 only 2 should cause you any headache.
 If 1, 3, 4 or 5 is hard to understand.
 This guide will not help you.
 Sorry   Not sorry.